A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 Whole Foods Market is your holiday headquarters with everything you need, whether you're a guest or hosting the big dinner with show-stopping centerpiece means like bone-in spiral cut ham or bone-in rib roast or even king crab.

-And if you want want to take a few shortcuts, no one is looking after all, try the heat-neat sides from the prepared foods department.
+And if if you want to take a few shortcuts, no one is looking after all, try the heat-neat sides from the prepared foods department.

 Shop for everything you need at Whole Foods Market, your holiday headquarters.